HP OmniBook

-OmniBook is a brand for a line of laptop computers produced by Hewlett-Packard from 1993 to 2002 and by its successor HP Inc. since 2024.
+OmniBook is a line of laptops originally produced by Hewlett-Packard and later by its successor, HP Inc. Originally introduced in 1993, HP has used the name for business laptops from 1993 until acquiring Compaq in 2002, succeeding the Vectra LS line, and for consumer laptops featuring AI technology, succeeding the Essential, Pavilion, Envy and Spectre lines since 2024.

-OmniBook began as a line of business-oriented laptops and notebooks produced by Hewlett-Packard between 1993 and 2002.
-After a 22-year hiatus, HP Inc., the successor company of the original Hewlett-Packard, reintroduced the brand name as part of the Omni brand of computers in 2024, following a corporate restructuring of its product lines that year.
-The brand would coexist and gradually succeed the previous Spectre, Envy, Pavilion and Essential lines, effectively becoming a singular brand for all consumer-oriented laptops produced by the company.

-The consumer-oriented OmniBook line, like the rest of the computers in the Omni series, are part of platform known as AI PCs, designed for the next generation of computing.
-OmniBook laptops made since 2024 featured artificial intelligence technology integrated into the hardware and software.
+After acquiring Compaq in 2002, HP discontinued the OmniBook brand for its business laptops in favor of other brands, but was reintroduced in 2024 for its consumer laptops as part of a restructuring plan that year to gradually succeed former consumer-oriented brands such as the Spectre, Envy, Pavilion and Essential with the Omni brand (consisting of the OmniBook, OmniDesk and OmniStudio brands), which are designed for the next generation of computing.

 History

-In June 1993, Hewlett-Packard launced the OmniBook line of business-oriented laptops and subnotebooks.
+In June 1993, Hewlett-Packard launched the OmniBook line of business-oriented laptops and subnotebooks.
 It succeeded the prior HP Vectra LS models of computers.
 Following the acquisition of Compaq in 2002, the OmniBook line was discontinued in favor of the Compaq Presario, HP Compaq, and HP Pavilion laptops.

 In May 2024, HP (as HP Inc.) announced its intentions on restructuring their lineup of consumer PCs in preparation for the next generation of computers with artificial intelligence, stating that most of its PC models (except Omen) would adopt a new branding nomenclature under the new Omni brand, which consisted of the OmniBook, OmniStudio and OmniDesk models.
 It would coexist alongside the long-running Pavilion brand in use since 1995 among many other brands.
 The new Omni brand of computers would feature AI-powered hardware and software.

 As part of the new Omni branding that year, HP repurposed the old OmniBook name that had been used for its former line of business-oriented laptops in the 1990s for a new line of next generation AI-powered laptops manufactured by HP, reviving the historic nameplate that had been absent for 22 years.